International Travels - AC adapters knowledge base

 Type G is known as British Standard 1363 [BS 1363].

 Type I (Australia, China)

 Used in Australia, New Zealand, Papua New Guinea, Argentina and

-Some hotels (in China) include a multi-socket that also accepts
+Some hotels in China include a "multi-receptacle" that accepts

-Note that the marking "UPS" means the receptacle will be powered
+Important note: the marking "UPS" means the receptacle

-continuously even after you leave your hotel room, otherwise the
+will be powered even after you leave your hotel room or go to

 Type A (USA, Canada, Mexico)